Skip to Main Content

 Where the Produce Comes From

 The ingredient sourcing argument at Brun starts with geography.
 Flemish Brabant is agricultural heartland: market gardens, smallholdings, and organic farms operate within a short radius of Opwijk, supplying produce that reaches a kitchen counter with a fraction of the transit time typical of urban restaurant supply chains.
-Chef Stefan De Bruyne has structured the menu around this proximity, using locally grown and certified organic vegetables as the structural core of what guests order rather than treating them as garnish or side.
+The menu is built around locally grown and certified organic vegetables as the structural core of what guests order rather than treating them as garnish or side.

 The distinction matters in the wider Belgian context.
 In many Flemish restaurants, even those that signal commitment to local sourcing, vegetables function as supporting architecture for protein.
 At Brun, the sharing format inverts that hierarchy: guests select from a range of vegetable dishes alongside meat and fish options, which means a table can eat a meal in which vegetables account for the majority of what arrives.
-The We're Smart recognition the restaurant has received, an organisation that scores restaurants on vegetable cooking and sourcing credentials, places Brun within a small cohort of Belgian kitchens where this approach has been formally acknowledged rather than simply marketed.
+Brun has received recognition for its vegetable cooking and sourcing credentials, placing it within a small cohort of Belgian kitchens where this approach has been formally acknowledged rather than simply marketed.

 We're Smart functions as a credible external signal in this category.
 Across Europe, the organisation assesses restaurants against measurable criteria related to vegetable content, sourcing provenance, and preparation skill.
 A positive We're Smart citation indicates that the vegetable focus at Brun is substantive enough to satisfy specialist scrutiny, not merely a menu label.
 For the growing number of diners who prioritise produce sourcing as a primary criterion, that citation carries weight analogous to what a Michelin Bib Gourmand signals about value-to-quality ratio.
 See our broader Opwijk (Mazenzele) restaurants guide for further context on the local dining scene.